This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 I chose to leave the raised block solid black, as part of the design.
 The background is part of the artwork, too.

-To transfer the template to the sign, color the back of the paper with a graphite pencil.
+To transfer the free dog sign template, color the back of the white sheets of paper (you might need two and then cut into sections) with a graphite pencil.
 (Just like we did to make these silhouettes.)

 Place the template where you want it, and then use a small piece of tape to hold it in place.

-TIP: Stick the tape to your pants first.
-(What?)
+Helpful Tip: Stick the tape to your pants first.
 It will pick up a little bit of lint, making it less sticky.
 That way you won’t accidentally peel off any of the base paint when you remove the template.

 Trace over the template with a ball point pen, pressing pretty hard.
-This will transfer the pencil marks to the wood.
+This will transfer the pencil marks to the wood for you to paint over.

 As you can see, I left just a little white space to outline the edge of the ear.